jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 ![*Fedora Project*](images/Chapter-02/Linux-logos/Fedora/768px-Logo_Fedora_full.svg-96dpi.png "Fedora Project")

 The [Fedora Project](https://en.wikipedia.org/wiki/Fedora_Project "Fedora Project") was started in 2003 when the Red Hat Desktop Linux product was merged with the company/community based spin off Fedora Core Linux [^13].
 The [Fedora Project's](https://getfedora.org/ "Get Fedora") focus was rapid development and rapid release.
 They have a similar release cadence to that of Ubuntu, twice a year and in April and October.
 With package and update support only extending back to the previous version.
-Remember their focus is rapid iteration of the project to quickly test new technologies for inclusion to the Enterprise product.
+Their focus is rapid iteration of the project to quickly test new technologies for inclusion to the Enterprise product.
 There is a workstation edition, a server edition, a cloud instance, many other custom *spins*.

-* Fedora 41 was released on 10/15/24
-* Fedora 40 was released on 04/02/24
-* Fedora 39 was released on 10/17/23
-* Fedora 38 was released on 04/18/23

 #### Red Hat Enterprise Linux--RHEL